skip to main content

 connecting with local identities

-Contemporary bedroom design built in a traditional building with raw stone walls.
+Contemporary bedroom built in a traditional building with raw stone walls.

 Credit: Manca Studio – Ph: Pierangelo Laterza

 Hospitality lies in between comfort and adventure.
-Through biophilic design, a warm homey atmosphere can merge with a deep sense of place, providing an experience that is at once quiet and exciting, soothing and explorative.
-An unusual mix to make guests feel at home while being inspired by what’s away from home.
+A restorative and locally rooted design merges the two aspects in warm and authentic spaces that are at once quiet and exciting, soothing and explorative.
+A mix that makes guests feel at home and inspired by what’s away from home.